India-US talks on trade at advanced state: Piyush Goyal

 He said that both the countries can expand their trade relations which in future may result in a preferential or a free trade agreement.

-"With the US, we are in an advance stage of dialogue to sort out some of the pressing issues," he said here.
+"With the US, we are in an advanced stage of dialogue to sort out some of the pressing issues," he said here.

 When Trump shocked PM Modi with his remark on China border